HOME

 "These will be the ways of the king who will reign over you: . . .
 He will take the tenth of your grain and of your vineyards. . . .
 He will take the tenth of your flocks, and you shall be his slaves."
 (1 Samuel 8:11,15,17)

-There was no state welfare system under the law of Moses.
-The poor could glean from the fields after the harvest (Leviticus 23:22), they could hand-pick and eat from the crop growing in a farmer’s field (Deuteronomy 23:25; Matthew 12:1); they could receive zero-interest, collateralized loans (Exodus 22:25-26); and every third year the priests collected a tithe that was set aside for the poor (Deuteronomy 14:28-29).
-The State did not collect taxes from the rich to redistribute to the poor.
+The Old Testament contains numerous commands for individuals to give to the poor.
+“Blessed is he who is generous to the poor” (Prov.
+14:21).
+“With the merciful you show yourself merciful” (Ps.
+18:25).
+“The wicked borrows but does not pay back, but the righteous is generous and gives” (Ps.
+37:21).
+However, there was no state welfare systemunder the law of Moses.
+The poor could glean from the fields after the harvest (Leviticus 23:22), they could hand-pick and eat from the crop growing in a farmer’s field (Deuteronomy 23:24-25; Matthew 12:1); they could receive zero-interest, collateralized loans (Exodus 22:25-26); and every third year the priests collected a tithe that was set aside for the poor (Deuteronomy 14:28-29).
+The state did not collect taxes from the rich to redistribute to the poor.
 A tax rate of less than ten percent, as required by 1 Samuel 8, would not allow for such a welfare program.
-In a Christian society, the church receives a ten percent “tax” at the minimum.
-The poor tithe seems to have been paid in addition to the regular tithe every third year (see here), which works out to 13.3% paid to the church annually on average, apart from freewill offerings for special needs that may arise.
+In a Christian society, the church receives a “tax” that is greater than ten percent.
+The poor tithe seems to have been paid in addition to the regular tithe every third year,[1] which works out to 13.3% paid to the church annually on average, apart from freewill offerings for special needs that may arise.

 Even if you take the position that the tithe under the Law of Moses is not directly applicable to the New Covenant era, surely we should be no less generous to the poor under the New Covenant than under the Law of Moses!
 The New Covenant represents a transition from wrath to grace as a general principle after all (cf. Heb.
 12:18-24).
 Jesus introduced His earthly ministry by proclaiming a new era of "good news to the poor" (Luke 4:18).
 Giving generously to the poor was a frequent theme of Jesus' teaching: Matthew 6:1-4, 19:16-21, 25:35-40; Luke 3:11, 12:33, 14:12-14; John 13:29.
 The beginning of the account of the widow's offering of two mites says of Jesus, "And he sat down opposite the treasury and watched the people putting money into the offering box" (Mark 12:41).
 R.J.
 Rushdoony comments, "Our Lord deliberately watched how people gave.
-We have no reason to believe He is less observant of us" (In His Service: The Christian Calling to Charity, p.
-184).
+We have no reason to believe He is less observant of us."[2]
 Immediately after the church formed after Peter's sermon on Pentecost, Christians showed extreme generosity to the poor by selling houses and land and bringing the money to the apostles to distribute: Acts 2:44-45, 4:32-37, 5:1-2, 6:1-3, 9:36, 10:1-2.

 God has established four governments with their own spheres of authority delegated to them by God: Self government, Family government, Church government, and State government.
 The biblical prescription for poverty puts responsibility for caring for the poor first with the individual, then the family, then the church as an institution of last resort.
+The job of the state is to protect the private property rights of everyone, rich and poor, not provide charity to the poor.

 1. Individual responsibility is the first resource for solving poverty.
 Those who are able should work for their food, and they are not to receive any food hand-outs if they refuse: "For even when we were with you, we would give you this command: If anyone is not willing to work, let him not eat.
 For we hear that some among you walk in idleness, not busy at work, but busybodies" (2 Thessalonians 3:10-11).

 2. Families have the second level of responsibility to care for the poor.
-Since those needing help are often elderly parents or grandparents, this is an implication of the fifth commandment: "Honor your father and your mother."
-Paul says, "Honor widows who are truly widows.
-But if a widow has children or grandchildren, let them first learn to show godliness to their own household and to make some return to their parents, for this is pleasing in the sight of God. . . .
-But if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever" (1 Timothy 5:3-4,8).
+"But if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever" (1 Timothy 5:8).
 Since someone who refuses to provide for their own family "has denied the faith and is worse than an unbeliever," that person would be subject to discipline and ultimately excommunication from the Church.

 Liberals trying to find a justification for statist welfare in the Bible have argued that the Bible commands us to help the poor, and simply because of that, statist welfare is required by the Bible.
 They ignore how the Bible says the poor are to be helped.
-The State is given no commands to help the poor, unlike the other governments listed above, and it is restricted from collecting taxes in an amount that would allow support of an extensive welfare system.
+The state is given no commands to help the poor, unlike the other governments listed above, and it is restricted from collecting taxes in an amount that would allow support of an extensive welfare system.
 Some liberals have argued that the Biblical teaching of human sinfulness precludes relying on voluntary contributions to be the main source of helping the poor.
-Sinful humans will not voluntarily give enough to help the poor, so State coercion to fund welfare programs is necessary.
-They have also argued that statist tax-based welfare reduces the temptation to be prideful that is created in people who contribute to voluntary charity programs.
+Sinful humans will not voluntarily give enough to help the poor, so state coercion to fund welfare programs is necessary.
+They have also argued that statist tax-based welfare reduces the temptation to be prideful that is created in people who contribute to voluntary charity programs.[5]
 Yet the Apostle Paul specifically says that charity should be voluntary rather than coerced:

 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
 (2 Corinthians 9:7)